ronnieholm/Bugfree.SharePoint.Analyzer/README.md

 The exporter and importer started out with a type-based domain model of WebApplication, SiteCollection, Web, List, and ListItem.
-Those types were then annotated with DataMember and DataContract attributes to aid the DataContractSerializer with XML serialization and deserialization.
+Those types were then annotated with DataMember and DataContract attributes to aid the DataContractSerializer in XML serialization and deserialization.
 For some reason, .NET wasn't able to correctly serialize and deserialize the XML back into objects across .NET versions.
 Instead, serialization and deserialization is now handcrafted.

-If the SharePoint 2007 farm would provide an empty database with write access or an Internet connection to SQL Azure, we wouldn't need separate exporting and importing tools.
-But creating an extra database in a legacy environment or enable Internet access from the server isn't always straightforward.
+If the SharePoint 2007 farm would guarantee an empty database with write access or an Internet connection to SQL Azure, we wouldn't need separate exporting and importing tools.
+But creating an extra database in a legacy environment or enable Internet access from a server isn't always straightforward.
 Unfortunately LocalDB isn't supported with the .NET 3.5 framework.
 Hence the introduction of the intermediate XML model.

 In place of XML, SQL insert statements could've been emitted to a file.
-The file would then be moved to another machine and the SQL replayed against a database.
+The file could then be moved to another machine and the SQL replayed against a database.
 On the downside, this would tie both the exporter and importer to SQL.
 In principle, we may wish to query the intermediate XML directly and forgo the relational database.

-The libs folder enables compiling the solution on a machine without SharePoint 2007 installed.
-Running the exporter on a SharePoint server, .NET will load SharePoint server assembly from the Global Assembly Cache.
+Placing Microsoft.SharePoint.dll inside the lib folder enables compiling the solution on a machine without SharePoint 2007 installed.
+Running the exporter on a SharePoint server, the .NET runtime will load SharePoint server assembly from the Global Assembly Cache.

 ## Supported platforms